Shrimp Deviled Eggs

 PIN Shrimp Deviled Eggs to try them later!

-But there’s no doubt that my number one favorite thing to make with hard-cooked eggs is deviled eggs, and these Shrimp Deviled Eggs are really amazing.
-I love the touch of wasabi here, but you can definitely use Dijon if you’re not a wasabi fan or don’t want to buy it for one recipe.
+And people who like the spicy Wasabi that goes with Sushi are going to love the touch of wasabi in this deviled eggs recipe, but you can definitely use Dijon if you’re not a wasabi fan or don’t want to buy it for one recipe.
 And go ahead and use more shrimp too if you’re making this for a special occasion!

 What ingredients do you need?